This function performs quality control, filtering, normalization, and transformation

 Column name in

-containing microbial load values.
-Required ifnormalise = "load"
+sample_datacontaining microbial load values.
+Required ifnormalise = "load".- min_load

 Numeric.
 Default is 1e4.
 Warns if any microbial load value < min_load.